Top 7 Kid-Friendly Hikes at the Grand Canyon (2026)

 If going well: Add Shoshone Point (peaceful escape) or Ooh Aah Point (better views)

-Why: This age is perfect for Grand Canyon—old enough to understand the scale, young enough to still be impressed.
+Why: This age is perfect for Grand Canyon — old enough to understand the scale, young enough to still be genuinely impressed.

 Families with Tweens/Teens (Ages 11+)